robcanning/oscilla/docs/cue_stop.md

-# `cue_stop` — Halt Playback and End the Score
+# `cueStop` — Halt Playback and End the Score

-The `cue_stop` cue is used to completely stop score playback at a designated point.
+The `cueStop` cue is used to completely stop score playback at a designated point.
 It is often placed at the end of a piece or to mark a terminal branch of an open-form structure.

 ---

 ## 🔤 Syntax

 ```
-cue_stop
+cueStop
 ```

 - No parameters are needed.